raymondEhlers/aliceDockerCVMFS/README.md

  - `-v` mounts volumes.
 It is used to mount the CVMFS cache, as well as the host folders.
  - `-e` sets a number of variables in the container. `$LOCAL_USER_ID` must contain the uid of the local user so that using files from the host is configured correctly.

+The image is derived from the Dario's aliSW Scientific Linux 6 image used on the build servers.
+A number of pieces of software are added and updates are applied.
+It is extremely likely that the image could be substantially shrunk if someone was willing to put in the time.
+However, it does not seem worthwhile at the moment.